jamiekieranmartin/parsnip/README.md

 # parsnip

-Parsnip is a minimal text to JSON converter.
+Parsnip is a minimal text to key-value converter.

 ## Install